Gerbs2193/pands-project/README.md

 The data here concentrates mostly between 6.0 to 7.9.
 The range is 4.5-8.5 and the absolute peak is 6.5.

 #### Sepal Width:
-Data concentates between 2.8 to 3.2.
-The range is approximately 2-4 and the absolute peal data point is around 3.
+Data concentrates between 2.8 to 3.2.
+The range is approximately 2-4 and the absolute peak data point is around 3.
 The plot here shows a wider shape which suggests there are some solid size variations happening.

 #### Petal Length:
 Petal length is predominantly around the data points of 4.5 and 6.9.
 The range is between 4 and 7.2, roughly.
 The peak data point is 5.5.
 This plot also shows a wider shape, indicating some noticeable variation in sizes.